strimzi/proposals/06x-new-kafka-roller.md

  - <i>nodeRef</i>: NodeRef object that contains Node ID.
  - <i>currentNodeRole</i>: Currently assigned process roles for this node (e.g. controller, broker).
  - <i>lastKnownState</i>: It contains the last known state of the node based on information collected from the abstracted sources (Kubernetes API, KafkaAgent and Kafka Admin API).
 The table below describes the possible states.
- - <i>restartReason</i>: It is updated based on the current predicate logic from the `Reconciler`.
+ - <i>restartReason</i>: It is updated based on the current predicate logic passed from the `KafkaReconciler` class.
 For example, an update in the Kafka CR is detected.
  - <i>numRestartAttempts</i>: The value is incremented each time the node has been restarted or attempted to be restarted.
  - <i>numReconfigAttempts</i>: The value is incremented each time the node has been reconfigured or attempted to be reconfigured.
  - <i>numRetries</i>: The value is incremented each time the node is evaluated/processed but was not restarted/reconfigured due to not meeting safety conditions for example, availability check failed, log recovery or timed out waiting for pod to become ready.